yoshinorin/qualtet/docs/_docs/architecture/index.md

 ## Example Architecture

-Qualtet no needs to depend on any Static Site Generator, cms ...etc.
+Qualtet does not need to depend on any Static Site Generator, CMS, etc.

-Below is my website architecture.
+Below is the architecture of my website.

 ![](./assets/arch.svg)